whalehole/project-lunii/ai/autosoul/research/README.md

 So, sure, even if consciousness could be defined in this manner, I am aware that it hasn't alluded to why everything is conscious.
 When I defined what consciousness is to me a while back, it also hasn't hit me that everything is conscious.
 But before we address that, first, what is 'everything'?
 What is a 'thing'?

 Is it something you can touch?
 Or must it be something you can see?
 My question to you is, does it even matter?
 I understand that most people's first interpretation that comes to mind of a *thing*, a ball for example, is that it looks round and perhaps have a color and texture.
-You perceive it visually.
+You would probably perceive it visually, but what if you were blind?
+To someone who is born blind and relies on his sense of touch and sound to navigate, the ball would take on a tactile representation in his memory.
+Both visual and tactile experience are very different but they both signal a *thing*.
+The same goes for auditory experience.

+What this means is what someone considers a *thing* is merely an experience, an experience is a *thing*.

+You might think that is obvious, now consider this thought experiment.
+Imagine you are looking at a metallic sphere that is magnetic,

+*tbc*

 ## Experience